RYNO8/Inquit/README.md

 Don't spam enter.
 It will lag (it takes longer to send than it does to press enter)

 It is possible to fake your username, so someone may not necessarily be who they say they are...

-Try to use a common room name, since people could guess it.
+Try not to use a common room name, since people could guess it.

 Pls post bugs in issues.
 I will hopefully fix it soon.